 About Uterine Fibroids / MyomaUterine fibroids (also referred to as uterine myomas, leiomyoma, leiomyomata, and fibromyoma) are benign (non-cancerous) tumors that grow within the muscle tissue of the uterus.
 Between 20-50% of women of childbearing age have uterine fibroids.
 While many women do not experience any problems, symptoms can be severe enough to require treatment.
 More

 Uterine Fibroid Symptoms: Weight Gain‚ Bleeding‚ Pressure and PainMany women who have uterine fibroids have no symptoms and never require treatment.
 However, one out of four women of childbearing age does suffer from significant symptoms.
 Uterine fibroid symptoms may vary depending on the location, size and number of fibroids.
+Do you suffer from these symptoms?
 More

 Effects of HysterectomyIn the USA, approximately 600,000 operations are carried out annually, and almost one-third of women have had a hysterectomy by the age of 60 years.
 Approximately 90% of hysterectomies are performed on benign indications to improve quality of life and the most common indication for surgery is uterine fibroids.
 More